-Despite Government plans to build 400,000 affordable new homes by 2021, new research suggests that the demand for rental accommodation is set to climb by 1.1 million households in the same time period.
+New research suggests that the demand for rental accommodation is set to climb by 1.1 million households by 2021.

-This increased demand in rental properties is predicted to take place even if the Government are successful in their plans to build all of the new homes.
+This increased demand in rental properties is predicted to take place even if the Government are successful in their plans to build 400,000 affordable new homess.

 A spike in demand